Friday, October 17, 2025

 It can be assumed that the gore effects in 'The Beginning', such as the mutilated corpse of the long-clawed alien's host, or the shot of a translucent puppet hand, were Optic Nerve's work.

-The Burman Studio also worked alongside Optic Nerve on the episode 'Dreamland', fabricating the puppet body meant to represent a couple fused together after exposure to alien technology.
+The Burman Studio also worked alongside Optic Nerve on this episode, fabricating the puppet body meant to represent a couple fused together after exposure to alien technology.
 These photos were posted by Rob Burman on Instagram.

 From that we made clay replicas of them, and just carved away at their faces.
 We wanted to retain a subtle amount of their features.
 Initially in a meeting with Chris (Carter) he wanted them to be initially recognizable as them.
 Then he wanted them to be kind of a 50/50 thing where when you first saw them you didn't quite recognize them.